-TRAIL ALERT: The full St James Cycle Trail loop is currently closed until further notice.
+TRAIL ALERT: The full St James Cycle Trail loop is currently closed.
 The McArthur bridge was damaged during flooding and has been removed.
 Riders cannot cross the Waiau River at the 36km mark.
+The new bridge is scheduled to be constructed by the end of 2023.

 The Homestead Loop is open, as is access from Fowlers Pass and Maling Pass.
 For updates, visit the DOC website.